Topological flow data analysis for transient flow patterns: a graph-based approach: Topological flow data analysis for

-Based on this, we explain the topological transition of the local flow patterns at the top left corner in this period.
-See Figure~\ref{fig:h-unstable}.
-From $t=t_{140}$ to $t=t_{300}$, the two boundary saddle connections represented by $c_+^0(\sigma_+)\cdot c_+^0(\sigma_+)$ in Figure~\ref{fig:h-unstable}(a) approach and a structurally unstable flow pattern with heteroclinic connections emerges as in Figure~\ref{fig:h-unstable}(b).
-Then a slight perturbation instantaneously gives rise to the transition to a structurally stable pattern with a figure-eight orbit structure as in Figure~\ref{fig:h-unstable}(c).
+An interpolated transition pathway is shown schematically in Figure~\ref{fig:h-unstable}.
+From $t=t_{300}$ to $t=t_{360}$, the two boundary saddle connections represented by $c_+^0(\sigma_+)\cdot c_+^0(\sigma_+)$ in Figure~\ref{fig:h-unstable}(a) approach, and a self-connected saddle connection between them (Figure~\ref{fig:h-unstable}(c)) emerges through a pinching transition (Figure~\ref{fig:h-unstable}(b)).
+These local orbit structures merge to form a structurally unstable pattern with heteroclinic connections (Figure~\ref{fig:h-unstable}(d)).
+Note that in the present TFDA, no COT representation corresponding to the pattern of Figure~\ref{fig:h-unstable}(c) is observed.
+This indicates that this transition occurs very quickly, and so streamfunction with this pattern was not contained in the time-series data.
+However, even in this situation, the transition theory can propose this route as one of the possible transitions.
+A slight perturbation of Figure~\ref{fig:h-unstable}(d) instantaneously gives rise to the transition to the same structurally stable pattern with a figure-eight orbit structure as the pattern at $t=t_{360}$ in Figure~\ref{fig:h-unstable}(e).
 This transition is called {\it a heteroclinic transition}.
-The local orbit structure after the heteroclinic transition is represented by the sequence of the COT symbol $c_+^0(b_{++}\{\sigma_+, \sigma_+\}, c_-(\sigma_-))$, indicating that a small clockwise recirculating flow region $c_-(\sigma_-)$ exists inside the boundary saddle connection $c_+^0$; From $t=t_{300}$ to $t=t_{360}$, we need two more steps to complete the transition.
-The elliptic centres in the figure-eight pattern merge, and the flow pattern transfers to that of Figure~\ref{fig:h-unstable}(d) which is represented by $c_+^0(\sigma_+, c_-(\sigma_-))$.
-This structure then transfers to a simple local orbit structure of $c_+^0(\sigma_+)$ in Figure~\ref{fig:h-unstable}(f) through a marginal pattern in Figure~\ref{fig:h-unstable}(e) having a degenerate saddle on the boundary.
-This is another pinching transition.
-Hence, the theory concludes that the change in the COT symbols of (\ref{transition-h-untable}).
+The local orbit structure after the heteroclinic transition is represented by COT symbols $c_+^0(b_{++}\{\sigma_+, \sigma_+\}, c_-(\sigma_-))$, indicating that a small clockwise recirculating flow region $c_-(\sigma_-)$ on the left wall is enclosed by the anticlockwise saddle connection $c_+^0$.
+From $t=t_{360}$ to $t=t_{400}$, we need two more steps to complete the transition.
+The small clockwise recirculating flow $c_-(\sigma_-)$ disappears due to the reverse pinching transition on the left wall (Figure~\ref{fig:h-unstable}(f)).
+Consequently, this produces a structurally stable flow pattern as in Figure~\ref{fig:h-unstable}(g).
+This flow pattern is also not detected by TFDA because it persists for a short time in the evolution.
+Finally, the elliptic centre and the saddle in the figure-eight pattern merge by a pinching transition (Figure~\ref{fig:h-unstable}(h)), and the flow pattern transfers to a simple local orbit structure of $c_+^0(\sigma_+)$ like Figure~\ref{fig:h-unstable}(i) at $t=t_{400}$.

-Although we expect the existence of the structurally stable local flow pattern represented by $c_+^0(\sigma_+, c_-(\sigma_-))$ as in Figure~\ref{fig:h-unstable}(d) in theory, the height difference of the Hamiltonian function for the internal orbit structure $c_-(\sigma_-)$ is so small that {\tt psiclone} can cut it off in practice due to the threshold parameter $\varepsilon$.
-There occurs the same transition of the anti-clockwise recirculating region represented by $c_+^1$ at the bottom left corner from $t=t_{400}$ to $t=t_{580}$.